ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: The Dataset

 \subsection{Data Source \& Annotation}

 Following the roadmap shown in Figure \ref{fig:dataset_roadmap}, this section includes how we collect and annotate \dataset dataset to ensure the overall data quality.
 Different from the conventional benchmarks that rely on public datasets or modified textbook collections \citep{lu2023mathvista,zhou2024mathscape}, \dataset dataset is uniquely sourced from the question bank of a global educational organization.
 This repository encompasses a vast array of mathematical problems in K-12 levels, totaling over a million entries.
-Initially, we curated approximately 180,000 math problems that feature a single image-based question stem, aligning with our goal to target a multimodal assessment setup.
+Initially, we curated approximately 180,000 math problems with a single-image setting, aligning with multimodal setup.

 Subsequently, we refined our selection by evaluating the universality and articulation of the problem content.
-For each problem, we identified multiple incorrect answers.
-To ensure the dataset's relevance for error detection tasks, we selected the most frequently given incorrect answer as the student's response.
+For each problem, we identified multiple incorrect answers, and finally selected the most frequently given incorrect answer as the student's response.
 Additionally, we scrutinized cases where the most common incorrect answer was due to system input errors despite the answer being correct.
 In such instances, we amended the dataset by incorporating the next most frequently incorrect answer.

 Furthermore, since error detection tasks necessitate a step-by-step reasoning process, we enriched our dataset with new content through manual annotation.
 Specifically, we provided professional annotators with the original multimodal QA data, student's incorrect answers, and the pedagogical team's analysis of correct answer process.
-Based on this comprehensive initial data, annotators delineated the erroneous steps leading to the incorrect answers (More details in Appendix \ref{app:annotation detail}).
+Based on initial data, annotators delineated the erroneous steps leading to the incorrect answers (More details of annotation and inconsistent case handling in Appendix \ref{app:annotation detail} and \ref{app:annotation inconsistency handling}).
+Our team of annotators, consisting of around ten educational experts with domain expertise, conducted two rounds of cross-checking to ensure the reliability of the annotations.
+In cases of inconsistency, the related data were presented to the annotation lead for final adjudication.
+The annotators' results were subject to review and quality control by the educational organization from which the data originated, ensuring \textit{security}, \textit{reliability}, and \textit{consistent updates}.